-For the next four weeks, I will walk you through how I professionally organize a kitchen.
+For the next few weeks, I will walk you through how I professionally organize a kitchen.

 The first step is to look at your kitchen as a whole.
 Open every drawer and cabinet.
 You don’t have to take anything out… just look.
 Can you tell what’s in there?

 The kitchen is the hub of the home.
 Everyone uses the kitchen.
-This week my partner and I are organizing a home from top to bottom.
+This week, my team and I are organizing a home from top to bottom.
 And the owner wants the kitchen LABELED.
-Every shelf, drawer and cabinet – labeled.
-So if it would make you feel better to label your kitchen – do it!
+Every shelf, drawer and cabinet labeled.
+So, if it would make you feel better to label your kitchen, do it!

-Now you can put it all back, or go the WHOLE week and only put back what you USE.
+Now you can put it all back, or go a WHOLE week and only put back what you USE.

-On my counters I have: a Keurig coffee maker, sugar bowl, TV, fruit bowl (or 2) butter, paper towels, knife block and Abby’s Halloween art.
+On my counters I have: a Keurig coffee maker, sugar bowl, TV, fruit bowl (or 2), butter, paper towels, knife block and Abby’s seasonal art.

 That’s it.
 We take out and put away the toaster every day.

-On the long counter, hubby and I have our “to do” piles and a central station.
-This week, I, too, will be taking everything off that counter and seeing what can go!
+On the long counter, hubby and I have our “to-do” piles and a central station.
+Today, I will be taking everything off that counter, too, and seeing what can go!